aws-samples/multitenant-sagemaker/README.md

 Testing the solution

 •	Step 1 : In Step Function, execute Create Step Function sm-multitenant-create-tenant-statemachine to create tenant bucket, model registry group, and update tenant metadata in allTenants DynamoDB table.
-Follow the Input JSON format below, replacing tenant's name (same as bucket's name, i.e. "ut-101") with a global unique name.
+Follow the Input JSON format below, replacing tenant's name (same as bucket's name, i.e. "ut-101") with a globally unique name.
 By default, the bucket being created will be blocked from public access.

 ![createsfn](./images/create-sfn.jpg)
 ![createsfn-input](./images/create-sfn-input.jpg)